Anna Pavlovna of Russia

-Anna Pavlovna of Russia (Анна Павловна [ˈanːə ˈpavləvnə]; Anna Paulowna [ˈɑnaː pɑˈloːnaː]; – 1 March 1865) was Queen of the Netherlands by marriage to king William II of the Netherlands.
-She was a Russian patriot who upheld a strict royal etiquette in the Netherlands, where she never felt at home, and identified more as an Imperial Russian Grand Duchess than a Dutch queen.
+Anna Pavlovna of Russia (Анна Павловна [ˈanːə ˈpavləvnə]; Anna Paulowna [ˈɑnaː pɑˈloːnaː]; – 1 March 1865) was Queen of the Netherlands by marriage to King William II of the Netherlands.
+She was a Russian patriot who upheld a strict royal etiquette in the Netherlands, where she never felt at home, and identified more as an imperial Russian grand duchess than a Dutch queen.
 She had no political influence, but was active within charity.

+She is the grandmother of Wilhelmina of the Netherlands, via her eldest son, William III.

 Youth

 Anna Pavlovna was born in 1795 at Gatchina Palace, the eighth child and sixth daughter of Paul I of Russia and Empress Maria Feodorovna (born Sophie Dorothea of Württemberg), and thus was Her Imperial Highness Grand Duchess Anna Pavlovna of Russia.
-Her father became the emperor in 1796, and was deposed and killed in 1801, when she was six years old.
+Following the death of Anna's paternal grandmother, Catherine the Great, in 1796, her father became the emperor, but was deposed and killed in 1801, when she was six years old.
 Anna Pavlovna's brother Alexander succeeded to the throne.

 Anna was raised by her mother at the summer residence of the Romanovs, Tsarskoye Selo.
 She spent her childhood there with her two younger brothers, Nicholas (1796–1855) and Michael (1798–1849).
 Anna was tutored by the Swiss governess Louise de Sybourg ('Bourcis') and received a broad education, including foreign languages (Russian, German and French) and mathematics.
 She was good at handicrafts and painting.

-Anna had good relationship with her brother, the emperor Alexander, but she was closest to her mother and to her two younger brothers, the future emperor Nicholas and Michael, with whom she was to correspond by letters her whole life after leaving Russia.After the death of her mother in 1828, she came to rely greatly on Nicholas, who responded by giving her all sorts of favors when he became emperor in 1825.
+Anna had a good relationship with her brother, the Emperor Alexander, but she was closest to her mother and to her two younger brothers, the future Emperor Nicholas and Grand Duke Michael, with whom she was to correspond by letters her whole life after leaving Russia.
+After the death of her mother in 1828, she came to rely greatly on Nicholas, who responded by giving her all sorts of favors when he became emperor in 1825.
 She had a fairly good relationship with her sister Maria as well, but the relationship between Anna and her sister Catherine (Ekaterina) was never a good one.

 In 1809, Emperor Napoleon I of France asked for Anna's hand in marriage after failing to secure her elder sister Ekaterina as a potential bride.
 Her mother managed to delay her reply long enough for Napoleon to lose interest and to marry Archduchess Marie Louise, the eighteen-year-old daughter of the Austrian emperor, in 1810.
-Other suitors were the Duc de Berry (1778–1820, a prospective Bourbon heir to the French throne), and the British Duke of Clarence and St Andrews (1765–1837).
+Other suitors were Charles Ferdinand, Duke of Berry (1778–1820, a prospective Bourbon heir to the French throne), and the British Duke of Clarence and St Andrews (1765–1837).